UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 UConn vs. Arkansas Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup across individual sportsbooks.
+Check out the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite